achuwilson/pydrake-manipulator-documentation/README.md

 ![](images/endeffector.png)

-Once the end-effector is added to the Multibodyplant, we refer to the frames of the end effector, as defined in the URDF file to calculate the kinematics and dynamics.
+Once the end-effector is added to the MultibodyPlant, we can refer to it by the name defined in the URDF file.

 ## **Forward Kinematics**